XRP Staking vs Traditional Savings: Which Earns More?

 Apples to Apples: Dollar-Adjusted Returns

 To make a fair comparison, we need to account for XRP price volatility.
-Here are three scenarios for a $10,000 XRP deposit earning 22% APY over one year:
+Here are three scenarios for a $10,000 XRP deposit earning 19% APY value over one year (the 1,000–10,000 XRP native tier rate that actually applies at this size, not the 22% headline):

 | Scenario | XRP Price Change | Yield Earned | Total Value | vs Savings (4.5%) |